Fatima-Haouari/AuSTR/README.md

 # AuSTR
-Detecting Stance of Authorities towards Rumors in Arabic Tweets: A Preliminary Study [ECIR2023]
+The repository contains data for ECIR 2023 paper "Detecting Stance of Authorities towards Rumors in Arabic Tweets: A Preliminary Study"

 # Contact us